top of page

 I’ll give you an example here.
 A work colleague is being tricky and self-serving.
 You may find yourself kicking off or being passive aggressive in response, or alternatively, you may retreat and allow the colleague to trample all over you.

 If you investigate this response, I can guarantee that you will find parallels with how you responded to stress as a child.
-You may recognise a dynamic that mirrors how you were with a parent or caregiver.
-It is almost as though, the child part within you has come foreground and is now steering the situation.
+The child part within you has come foreground and is now steering the situation.

 Many people rely on their ‘professional persona’ at work to overcome this, and without doubt that goes quite far.
 But there are limitations.
 A persona - which is a Jungian term - can come across as a mask or a bit false.
-I would argue that applying a persona in intimate relationships is not a good idea.
+I would argue that whilst applying a persona at work is pretty common and can be helpful - it can be described as professionalism.
+In intimate, personal relationships it works less well.

-Rather than being angry or judgemental, an adult sense of self is assertive, knows their own feelings, wants and needs.
+Rather than being angry or judgemental, an adult sense of self is assertive.

-Rather than being over-helpful or self-sacrificing, an adult sense of self offers support when needed.
+Rather than being over-helpful or self-sacrificing, an adult sense of self offers support when asked for and needed.

 The adult sense of self respects others' ability to think for themselves.